pycontribs/ruyaml/README.rst

 =========

 .. should insert NEXT: at the beginning of line for next key (with empty line)

+0.15.88 (2019-02-12):
+  - fix inclusing of python code from the subpackage data (containing extra tests, reported by `Florian Apolloner <https://bitbucket.org/apollo13/>`__)

 0.15.87 (2019-01-22):
   - fix problem with empty lists and the code to reinsert merge keys (reported via email